underhillanna/GrapeImageAnalysis/README.md

 This work is licensed under [CRAPL](http://matt.might.net/articles/crapl/) - it is not perfect (and, in fact, may present you with bugs or other difficulties), but I believe that available code is better than perfect code.

 ## Getting started
-0. Read this read me!
-It contains valuable information (and I spent valuable time writing it up for you, after all).
+0. Read this read me - it contains valuable information.
 1. Ensure you have the correct [software and packages installed](https://github.com/underhillanna/GrapeImageAnalysis/blob/master/README.md#software-and-package-needs).
 2. [Prepare](https://github.com/underhillanna/GrapeImageAnalysis/blob/master/README.md#image-preparation) and [segment](https://github.com/underhillanna/GrapeImageAnalysis/blob/master/README.md#image-segmentation) your images.
 3. Use [ImageProcess](https://github.com/underhillanna/GrapeImageAnalysis/blob/master/README.md#using-imageprocess) to extract data from your segmented images.